duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 6. Run the following commands from the `proj-lfivop-ml/dt-object-detection-training` directory:
     1. Run Dataset preparation command in the Docker container (`bash -c launch/dataset_preparation.sh`)
     2. SSH into IDSC Rudolf while sharing the port 6067 with your local computer, in order that you can access TensorBoard in your browser
+    3. Pull the recent Docker image from Docker Hub
-    3. Start screen with `screen`
+    4. Start screen with `screen`
-    4. Run TensorBoard command in the Docker container (`bash -c launch/tensorboard.sh`)
+    5. Run TensorBoard command in the Docker container (`bash -c launch/tensorboard.sh`)
-    5. Open new window in screen with `Ctrl-a c`
+    6. Open new window in screen with `Ctrl-a c`
-    6. Run Training command in the Docker container (`bash -c launch/training.sh`) while specifying number of training steps and the chosen model
+    7. Run Training command in the Docker container (`bash -c launch/training.sh`) while specifying number of training steps and the chosen model
-    7. Detach screen with `Ctrl-a d`
+    8. Detach screen with `Ctrl-a d`.
+This will ensure, that the training keeps running, even if your SSH tunnel is closed
-    8. Monitor training progress on TensorBoard
+    9. Monitor training progress on TensorBoard
-    9. After the training finished, choose the checkpoint, you want to use for exporting the inference graph
+    10. After the training finished, choose the checkpoint, you want to use for exporting the inference graph
-    10. Run the Edge-TPU inference graph export command in the Docker container: (`bash -c launch/inference_graph_edgetpu_export.sh`) while specifying the checkpoint number
+    11. Run the Edge-TPU inference graph export command in the Docker container: (`bash -c launch/inference_graph_edgetpu_export.sh`) while specifying the checkpoint number
-    11. Clean up IDSC Rudolf by stopping all running containers (`docker ps` to find the container ids and `docker stop container_id` to stop the container) and removing the working directory with `rm -r`
+    12. Clean up IDSC Rudolf by stopping all running containers (`docker ps` to find the container ids and `docker stop container_id` to stop the container) and removing the working directory with `rm -r`
 7. Copy the working directory from IDSC Rudolf back to your local computer including all the checkpoints using `scp` (might take a while)

 ### Build: